Harriet-ngomo/Taxpayer-Risk-Classification/README.md

 - 🔗 [Final Presentation](./Presentation.pdf)
 ## Overview

-**FairTax Analytics** is a data driven initiative aimed at transforming how tax authorities identify and prioritize high risk taxpayers.
-Tax evasion and non compliance undermine government revenue critical for essential services like education, healthcare and infrastructure.
-This project leverages machine learning to automate taxpayer risk classification, enabling smarter audit targeting, early risk detection and more equitable enforcement
+**FairTax Analytics** is a data-driven company dedicated to transforming how tax authorities identify and prioritize high risk taxpayers.
+Tax evasion and non compliance undermine government revenue that is vital for essential public services like education, healthcare and infrastructure.
+This project, developed by FairTax Analytics, leverages machine learning to automate taxpayer risk classification enabling smarter audit targeting, early risk detection and more equitable enforcement

 ## Business and Data Understanding